kazmer97/Machine-learning-assigment/Assignment /AMLS_19-20_SN16077278/README.md

 # README
 ### Organisation of the folders

+Most folders were used during development.
+Methods with final in their name save to folders with final in their name.
+Same goes for refine.

 All the code is within the main folder.
 And each tasks results are saved within their dedicated folder.
 The methods from Data_Processing should be used to return processed images for model training.